apache/incubator-training/content/Conferences/ApacheCon/README.md

 Just open the `index_en.html` in a browser to view the slides.

-Some features require the slides to be viewed via a http/https url you can do this by running:
+Some features require the slides to be viewed via a http/https URL you can do this by running:

 `mvn jetty:run-exploded`

-And goto `http://127.0.0.1:8080/index_en.html` in a browser to view.
+And go to `http://127.0.0.1:8080/index_en.html` in a browser to view.

 If you add ?print-pdf at the end of the URL, you can then print the slide deck into a PDF document.